- Home

 I. Purpose

-The Sponsor expects that applicants will anticipate the entire cost of the project in the proposal, and incur costs according to the budget categories in the proposal.
+The Sponsor expects that applicants will anticipate the entire cost of the project in the proposal and incur costs according to the budget categories in the proposal.
 However, during the life of the project, PIs may determine they need to depart from the approved budget; therefore, some sponsors permit awardee institutions to depart from the approved budget as long as the project funds are used in compliance with their policies and regulations.
 This procedure gives the general guidelines for rebudgeting funds on sponsored projects.
 Each award document and the corresponding sponsor guidelines should be reviewed carefully for specific sponsor restrictions and regulations.

 II.
 Sponsor Approval